 The New Testament is not meant to be a biography.
 The Gospels and Epistles are not historical accounts.
 Rather, they are stories to show Jesus to their respective congregations.
 They mix preaching with storytelling in proclaiming the Good News.

 The Gospels discuss Jesus’ life story but have different events.
 Critics may say that these contradictions show something wrong with the story.
 But biblical scholars concur that the early Christians, through apostolic teachings, were able to deduce the reality.
-The Scriptures provide them essential life lessons.
+The Scriptures provide them with essential life lessons.

 Also, we need to remember that there were no written records of Jesus’ life from His followers during His lifetime.
-Until 20 years after His death, His teachings and life story passed through oral tradition.
+Until 20 years after Christ’s death, His teachings and life story passed through oral tradition.
 So it’s natural for the stories to have variations in events and characterizations.

 Further adding to the authenticity of the New Testament is the fact that Jesus existed.
 He is a historical figure, who was included in Roman and Jewish history.
 People may debate the details of His life but there is no doubt about His place in history.